-A: The agency policy is to reimburse for these services equivalent to the payment for the CPT or HCPC code billed if the service was conducted in-person.
-The Medicaid MCOs should also follow this policy.\
+A: HCA policy is to pay for these services equivalent to the payment for the CPT or HCPC code billed if the service was conducted in-person.
+HCA-contracted MCOs should also follow this policy.

 Q: How do I bill if I am using another type of telehealth technology to conduct the outpatient BH encounter (e.g. online digital exchange through a patient portal; telephone calls, Face-Time; or Skype?